CINPLA/CMRO2estimation/README.md

 ## Reproducing the results of the paper

-All data can be downloaded from the data folder or be reproduced by running the the script `run_all.sh`.
+All data can be downloaded from the data folder or be reproduced by running the script `run_all.sh`.
 This might run for a few days on a normal computer.
 To plot and save the figures, run `plot_all.sh` in the figure folder.
 Note that some of the figures have been edited in Inkscape for publication purposes.